lordmulder/DynamicAudioNormalizer/README.md

 );
 ```

-This is the main processing function.
-It usually is called in a loop by the application until all input audio samples have been processed.
+This is the "main" processing function.
+It shall be called *in a loop* until all input audio samples have been processed.

 The function works "in place": It *reads* the original input samples from the specified buffer and then *writes* the normalized output samples, if any, back into the *same* buffer.
-The content of ``samplesInOut`` will **not** be preserved!
+So, the content of `samplesInOut` will **not** be preserved!

-It's possible that a specific call to this function returns *fewer* output samples than the number of input samples that have been read!
-The pending samples are buffered internally and will be returned in a subsequent function call.
-This also means that the *i*-th output sample does **not** necessarily correspond to the *i*-th input sample.
-However, the samples are always returned in a strict FIFO (first in, first out) order.
-At the end of the process, when all input samples have been read, to application should call ``flushBuffer()`` in order to *flush* all pending output samples.
+***Note:*** A call to this function reads *all* provided input samples from the buffer, but the number of output samples that are written back to the buffer may actually be *smaller* than the number of input samples that have been read!
+The pending samples are buffered internally and will be returned in a subsequent call.
+In other words, samples are returned with a certain "delay".
+This means that the *i*-th output sample does **not** necessarily correspond to the *i*-th input sample!
+Still, the samples are returned in strict [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) order.
+The exact delay can be determined by calling the `getInternalDelay()` function.
+At the end of the process, when all input samples have been read, to application shall call `flushBuffer()` in order to *flush* all pending samples.

 **Parameters:**
-* *samplesInOut*: The buffer that contains the original input samples and that will receive the normalized output samples.
-The *i*-th input sample for the *c*-th channel is assumed to be stored at ``samplesInOut[c][i]``, as a double-precision floating point number in the **-1.00** to **1.00** range.
-All indices are zero-based.
+* *samplesInOut*: The input/output buffer.
+This buffer initially contains the original input samples to be read.
+Also, the processed output samples will be written back to this buffer.
+The *i*-th input sample for the *c*-th channel is assumed to be stored at `samplesInOut[c][i]`, as a double-precision floating point number.
 The output samples, if any, will be stored at the corresponding locations, thus *overwriting* the input data.
-Consequently, the *i*-th output sample for the *c*-th channel will be stored at ``samplesInOut[c][i]`` and is guaranteed to be inside the **-1.00** to **1.00** range.
+Consequently, the *i*-th output sample for the *c*-th channel will be stored at `samplesInOut[c][i]`.
+All indices are *zero*-based.
+All sample values live in the **-1.0** to **+1.0** range.
-* *inputSize*: The number of *input* samples that are available in the ``samplesInOut`` buffer.
-This also specifies the *maximum* number of output samples to be stored in the buffer.
+* *inputSize*: The number of original *input* samples that are available in the `samplesInOut` buffer, per channel.
+This also specifies the *maximum* number of output samples that can be written back to the buffer.
-* *outputSize*: Receives the number of *output* samples that have been stored in the ``samplesInOut`` buffer.
-Please note that this value can be *smaller* than ``inputSize`` size.
+* *outputSize*: Receives the number of *output* samples that have actually been written back to the `samplesInOut` buffer, per channel.
+Please note that this value can be *smaller* than the `inputSize` value.
 It can even be *zero*!

 **Return value:**
-* Returns ``true`` if everything was successful or ``false`` if something went wrong.
+* Returns `true` if everything was successful or `false` if something went wrong.

 ### MDynamicAudioNormalizer::flushBuffer() ### {-}